CANDI: Hybrid Discrete-Continuous Diffusion Models: Introduction

 By studying the analytical forms for both discrete identity corruption and continuous rank degradation, we reveal a fundamental mismatch: discrete identity corruption rapidly destroys token identifiability as the number of categories grows, whereas continuous rank degradation remains stable.
 This creates a \textbf{\textit{temporal dissonance}}: at the noise levels where the model can condition on identifiable tokens, the continuous denoising task is trivial as the signal has not degraded significantly.
 Conversely, at the noise levels where the continuous signal has degraded significantly, there are no identifiable positions for the model to condition on.
 As a result, the model cannot simultaneously learn the continuous score function and the discrete conditional structure.

 To address this, we introduce \textbf{CANDI} (\textbf{C}ontinuous \textbf{An}d \textbf{Di}screte diffusion), a framework that directly addresses the mismatch between discrete identity corruption and continuous rank degradation.
 CANDI uses discrete masking to preserve selected positions while applying Gaussian noise to others, decoupling discrete corruption from Gaussian noise dynamics.
 This separation paradoxically enables coordination: by controlling each mechanism independently, we ensure both forms of corruption scale gracefully together.
 As a result, CANDI takes the advantage of continuous geometry while still learning conditional dependencies.
 We demonstrate its effectiveness through classifier-based guidance, where continuous geometry enables guidance through simple gradient addition; and improved generative quality at low NFE, where continuous geometry allows for joint evolution across many positions simultaneously.
 In both settings, CANDI outperforms masked diffusion, verifying the benefits of continuous geometry for discrete spaces.
+We include a visual summary of our method and how it compares to other diffusion methods in Figure~\ref{fig:candi-vis}.